Telephone: +49 (0)931 31 82303

 Sophie Garling completed the First State Examination in Law at the University of Würzburg in 2018.
 Since then she has been employed as a graduate assistant in a law firm specializing in IT law, and at the same time, she is conducting research for her PhD.
 This work involves using various methods for the development of a system of legal experts.

-Tino Haupt studied law at the University of Würzburg and at the Universidad Panamericana in Mexico City.
-He completed the First State Examination in Law in 2018.
-Since January 2019, he has been working on his doctorate under the supervision of Prof. Dr. Dr. Hilgendorf.
-His doctoral research examines questions relating to access rights to data generated in cars.
-In this context, access powers in criminal proceedings (strafprozessuale Zugriffsbefugnisse) and data protection restrictions are of particular relevance.
-In addition, he is also focussing on possible contractual arrangements with regard to car data [access].
-Besides conducting research for his PhD, he is employed as a research assistant at an international law firm and was previously also a graduate assistant at the University of Würzburg.
+Tino Haupt studied law at the University of Würzburg and the University Panamericana in Mexico City.
+After completing the First Legal Examination in 2018, he has been working on his doctorate under Prof. Dr. Dr. Hilgendorf since 2019.
+He is working on issues related to access rights to vehicle data.
+Among other things, access rights under criminal procedure and data protection law are relevant here.
+In addition, he also focuses on the possibility of contractual arrangements with regard to vehicle data.
+In addition to writing his dissertation, he worked as a research assistant in an international law firm in Frankfurt am Main and Munich and was also a research assistant at the University of Würzburg.
+Since October 2020, he has been completing his legal internship in the district of the Stuttgart Higher Regional Court.
 Publications can be found here.

 Jille Kikonga studied in Cologne and Paris, commencing in October 2012, first on the German-French Law Course, which he completed in 2016 with the award of the Maȋtrise en Droit and an LL.B.
 He then passed the First State Examination in Law in Cologne in October 2018.
 Since April 2017, he has worked as a graduate assistant in international law firms.
 Since February 2019 his work as a graduate assistant has been in the field of intellectual property and technology.
 Since March 2019, he has also been employed at the University of Cologne as a graduate student assistant in their State Examination preparatory course, mainly correcting practice exams and writing sample exam question solutions.
 As an external doctoral student, he has conducted research since August 2019 under the supervision of Professor Dr. Dr. Eric Hilgendorf into criminal law aspects of the dissemination of fake news.